dimiz51/PetsArtistGAN/README.md

 ```

 ### Step 2: Create the Art styles dataset as you see fit:
-You can use any of the provided dataset generators (style specific or all styles generators) under *./code/art_dataset.ipynb* to create the art styles dataset.
+You can use the dataset generator provided in *./code/art_dataset.ipynb* to create the art styles dataset after downloading it from Kaggle.

 **Art dataset source**: https://www.kaggle.com/datasets/ikarus777/best-artworks-of-all-time